directus/directus/docs/reference/system/webhooks.md

 ::: warning

-Webhooks are deprecated since v10.10.5.
-Please use [Flows](/reference/system/flows.html#flows) instead.
+Webhooks are a deprecated feature and will be removed from the platform.
+This functionality has been fully replaced by Flows.

 :::